top of page

 Want to find out more?
 Read on!

 There was once an American anthology series back in the sixties called Thriller which featured Boris Karloff.
-But this is a different Thriller.
-Don't mix up the two shows because despite having the same name and also being a mystery-themed anthology series - confusing, we know - this Thriller was a British TV series created by Brian Clemens, originally broadcast in the UK from 1973 to 1976 which went on to be shown in America.
+But that is not the TV series we're talking about!
+This is a different Thriller.
+The two shows may have the same name and are both mystery-themed anthology series - confusing, we know - but our Thriller was a British TV series created by Brian Clemens, originally broadcast in the UK from 1973 to 1976 which went on to be shown in America.

 A terrified Carol Linley in If It's A Man - Hang Up

-As it's an anthology series, each of the episodes are individual and unrelated with themes ranging from psychological suspense; murder mystery; supernatural horror, and other sinister escapades.
-Each episode featured a cast of some very well-known names that were either already well established in the entertainment world, or got their big break after appearing in Thriller and went on to become household names.
+As it's an anthology series, each of the episodes are stand-alone episodes with individual, completely unrelated storylines, with themes ranging from psychological suspense; murder mystery; supernatural horror, and other sinister escapades.
+Each episode featured a cast of some very well-known names that were either already well established in the entertainment world, or got their big break since their Thriller appearance and went on to become household names.

 The creator

-Clemens' name was closely linked with sixties and seventies action-adventure and crime TV series.
+Clemens' name is closely linked with sixties and seventies action-adventure and the TV crime genre.
 But with his venture into the mystery and suspense genre, Clemens really kept the British viewing public on the edge of their seats with each weekly installment of Thriller.
 A huge fan of Alfred Hitchcock's work, Clemens realized that there was nothing similar on British television, and decided to fill that void.

 And because Thriller was an anthology series, this allowed Clemens a great amount of flexibility in terms of style and story-writing.
 As each episode featured different characters and plots that were totally unrelated, Clemens' storytelling could go in any direction he wished, without his decisions impacting on future episodes.
 He created the Thriller series; outlined the plots for each installment, and wrote most of the episodes.
 Clemens produced highly intriguing and unsettling stories, and knew how to trigger a sinister and creepy atmosphere, worthy of a big-budget movie which explains one of the reasons for why Thriller was such a success.